At Animal Health Services of Cave Creek, our team focuses on preventive care to prevent common diseases and disorders from arising in your pets.

 Below is not a list of kitten vaccinations however, having your kitty microchipped and spayed or neutered helps keep them safe from a handful of health conditions, falling under the category of preventive healthcare.

-Puppies require the following shots in their first year to keep them safe from dangerous illnesses and conditions.
+Puppies require the following shots in their first year to keep them safe from dangerous illnesses.

 Even though the following doesn't state a range of puppy vaccinations, having your dog spayed/neutered, and microchipping helps to protect them from a number of health conditions, making them a part of the preventive health care umbrella.

-Fleas are external parasites that eat the blood of mammals and birds.
+Fleas are external parasites that eat the blood of mammals.
 If they aren't treated, they can spread quickly within your home.

 Ticks are external parasites that feed on the blood of mammals and are responsible for transmitting a range of dangerous illnesses to pets and people.